SnehashreeHazra/Machine-Learning-Project/README.md

-# This is a project using MNIST Dataset which can recognise the handwritting System
+# This is a project using MNIST Dataset which can recognise the handwriting System